gillpbk16/book-analytics-pipeline/README.md

 # Book Analytics Pipeline

 Data pipeline that scrapes book information, stores it in MongoDB, and provides analytics.
-Built to practice end-to-end data engineering.
+Built to practice end-to-end data engineering and full-stack development.

 ## Tech Stack